-Morris Zhou is the Co-Founder and Executive Chairman of MAONENG Group.
-He previously established the Australian subsidiary of Zhenfa New Energy Science & Technology Co., Ltd, a solar PV development and EPC company originating from China as the Managing Director for Australian since 2010 to 2016.
+Morris also established the Australian subsidiary of Zhenfa New Energy Science & Technology Co – a multi-national solar PV development, engineering, procurement, and construction company – and was its Managing Director for several years.

-Qiao holds a Bachelor’s degree in Civil Engineering, Masters in Sustainable Processing and Masters of Business Administration from Macquarie Graduate School of Management.
+Qiao holds a Bachelor’s degree in Civil Engineering, a Master’s in Sustainable Processing, and an MBA from Macquarie Graduate School of Management.

-Gavin comes from auditing background having worked for multinational companies and Deloitte.
-He has substantial experience in leading international finance teams over $50 billion revenue.
-He is also experienced in local compliance regulations, tax, treasury and legal procedures.
+He has worked for Deloitte and several other multinational companies, and is very experienced in leading international finance teams responsible for over $50 billion in revenue.
+He also provides specialist leadership across local compliance regulations, tax, treasury and legal procedures.

 Michael has more than 12 years of experience in systems design, project & resource management, testing and commissioning, operations, FMECA, O&M and RAMS.
 Michael also brings with him years of experience in managing contractors and leading teams through changing business environment.
 He is responsible for all engineering decisions made for the business and the day-to-day operation of Maoneng’s operational assets (Mugga Lane Solar Park & Sunraysia Solar Farm), resource management of external contractors and advisers, and contract negotiations for EPC and Non-Contestable and Contestable works of Solar and BESS projects in Maoneng’s development pipeline.

-Michael’s past projects achievements include Australia first implementation of electro-pneumatic braking systems on freight trains at FMG, BHP, Rio Tinto, Roy Hill and a seamless rollout of automatic locomotive train driving assistance system in the Pilbara region.
-Since joining Maoneng in 2017, he has worked with executive team to develop more than 350MW of renewable projects and built up internal engineering resources and systems to achieve high quality and accurate assessment of grid’s network in order to strategically select the best sites to develop power generations, developed in house CAPEX EPC costs forecast strategy, developed a central OEMs database to compare equipment performance, developed project risk assessment and risk mitigation processes, increased Maoneng’s contribution to market and regulatory reform to address network challenges and forged strong relationships with NSPs and AEMO at senior and executive management level.
+Since joining Maoneng in 2017, he has worked with the executive team to develop more than 350MW of renewable projects and built up internal engineering resources and systems to achieve high quality and accurate assessment of the grid’s network in order to strategically select the best sites to develop power generations, developed in house CAPEX EPC costs forecast strategy, developed a central OEMs database to compare equipment performance, developed project risk assessment and risk mitigation processes, increased Maoneng’s contribution to the market and regulatory reform to address network challenges and forged strong relationships with NSPs and AEMO at senior and executive management level.